-Job security and OP
+2.1.4 Job security and OP

 According to Delery and Doty (1996).
-Job security essentially been conceptualized as the degree to which a worker could hope to stay in the service for over period of time.
+Job security basically been conceptualized as the degree to which a worker could hope to stay in the service for over period of time.
 Similarly, Herzberg (2003), defined job security as the extent to which organization provides stable employment for its personnel.
-One study considered job security as the most influential components of HRM practices (Pfeffer, 2005).
-Again, literature indicated that job security bring organization's commitment on their workforce, as well as employees' organizational commitment which leads to organizational success (Pao-Long & Wei-Ling, 2002; Wong, Ngo, & Wong, 2002).
-Job security improves the participation of employees in organizations activity, as they has no worry or fear of losing the employment (Joarder & Sharif, 2011).
-However, Chang (2005) Argued that, through job security the organization determines commitment to the employees, and in exchange workers interchange the commitment to the organization.
-This support the idea of the theory of norm, reciprocity and social exchange theory (Blau, 1964; Gouldner, 1960)
+Job security is considered as the most influential components of HRM practices (Pfeffer, 2005).
+Once more, literature indicated that job security bring organization's commitment on their workforce, as well as employees' organizational commitment which leads to organizational success

+(Pao-Long & Wei-Ling, 2002; Wong, Ngo, & Wong, 2002).
+Job security improves the participation with the organization as the employee has no worry or fear of losing the employment (Joarder & Sharif, 2011).
+However, Chang (2005) argued that, through job security the organization determines commitment to the employees, and in exchange workers interchange the commitment to the organization.
+This support the idea of the theory of norm, reciprocity and social exchange theory (Blau, 1964; Gouldner, 1960).

-Several studies examined the relationship between job security and OP.
-One study recently by Karami et al. (2015) in Asian context, job security and firm performance in banking sector, study conducted in quantitative method first generation analysis techniques (SPSS 17 version) were used, with 220 samples.
+Numerous studies examined the relationship between job security and OP.
+Recently, study by Karami et al. (2015) in Asian context, job security and firm performance in banking sector, study conducted in quantitative method first generation analysis techniques SPSS 17 version used, with 220 samples.
 The regression and correlation analysis result shows that job security is found positive significant related to OP.
-Also, Bonavia and Marin-Garcia (2011) carry out one study in ceramic company in Spain, with 76 samples, the study employed SPSS as tools for data analysis, result indicated that job security is a strong predictor of OP as it is found positive in the study.
-Moreover, another study conducted in Malaysian context by Abdullah et al. (2009), private companies were used as the target population with 153 samples used in SPSS tools, findings revealed that job security is positively associated to OP.
+Again, Bonavia and Marin-Garcia (2011) carry out study in European context specifically in ceramic company Spain, with 76 samples, the study used SPSS as tools for data analysis, result indicated that job security is a strong predictor of OP as it is found positive in the relationship.
+Additionally, study by Abdullah et al. (2009) in Malaysian context private companies with 153 samples used in SPSS tools, findings revealed that job security is positively related to OP.

-However, some studies conducted in trying to confirm the job security and OP relationship, but the findings revealed contrary to previous reviewed studies.
-For instance, Michie and Sheehan-Quinn (2001) conducted study in United Kingdom (UK) with 200 samples, employed SPSS as techniques in the analysis, result shows negative relationship between job security and OP.
+However, some studies carried out in trying to confirm the job security and OP relationship, but findings revealed contrary to above aforementioned studies.
+For example, Michie and Sheehan-Quinn (2001) conducted study in United Kingdom (UK) with 200 samples, employed SPSS as techniques in the analysis, result shows negative relationship between job security and OP.
 Similarly, study of Akhtar, Ding, and Ge (2008), in Chinese enterprises, a quantitative approach SPSS used with 465 samples, the regression and correlation findings explained partial relationship between job security and OP.
 Despite many evidences in Western, Asian countries literature is lacking on the relationship between job security and OP in African countries particularly in Nigeria.
-Therefore, the following hypothesis is develop:-
+Therefore, this study develop the following hypothesis: -